 RANDOM.ORG returns a JSON-RPC response with

-property containing an object with the
+the result property containing an object with the

 following named values:

-For a successful response, the error
+For a successful response, the error property is

 absent.